 This is where aptitude matters.
 The definition of aptitude, according to the Merriam-Webster online dictionary, is “ an inclination… tendency… natural ability general suitability”.
 The next question is, how do you work out what the suitability or natural ability is?
 The simple answer is, by using a career aptitude test.

 An aptitude test is a test designed to identify specific skills, abilities and thought processes.
-The test can come in a variety of forms, from verbal, to written, to physical.
-In addition, the test can be either a general one, or a very specific one.
-General aptitude tests are simply a means of establishing where your personal skills lie.
+The test can come in a variety of forms, from verbal, to write, to physical.
+Also, the test can be either a general one or a particular one.
+General aptitude tests are merely a means of establishing where your skills lie.

 What an aptitude test does is establish what you are good at.
 It shows what things you are best at doing.
 It also lets you know what you are not so good at.
 That way you can get a better idea of what work you might succeed at.

 The world around us is changing through advancements in science and technology.
-This means that new and differing jobs appear, opportunities you never even knew existed.
-Sometimes however, too much choice can make life hard.
+It means that new and differing jobs appear, opportunities you never even knew existed.
+Sometimes, however, too much choice can make life hard.
 Just passing exams in science doesn’t automatically mean you’ll make a great scientist.

-To have a greater chance of succeeding in your chosen career, it makes sense to get an early understanding of what you are naturally good at.
-It is easier to succeed in life if you do something you are already gifted at, than to have to learn how to do everything from scratch.
+To have a higher chance of succeeding in your chosen career, it makes sense to get an early understanding of what you are naturally good at.
+It is easier to accomplish in life if you do something you are already gifted at than to have to learn how to do everything from scratch.
 But what do you do if you haven’t a clue what you want to do with your life?